 Here you will find a collection of the best of my academic writing.
 This includes papers that I wrote for graduate seminars, the abstract of my dissertation and papers written for journals and conferences.

-The most recent is a paper on the nature of spirituality generally, which is to say a generic scholarly definition of the term.
-It was presented at the American Academy of Religion's NorthWest Regional Annual Meeting in May of 2013.
+Before that I wrote a paper on the nature of spirituality generally, which is to say a generic scholarly definition of the term.
+It was presented at the American Academy of Religion's Northwest Regional Annual Meeting in May of 2013.
 It is called simply: What is Spirituality?
+That paper was also published in the journal Presencing EPIS, Volume 1.

 My dissertation was called: "Homo Religiosus Spinning a Web of Narrative Self: Insights from the Study of Religion for an Understanding of the Self as Historical Development."